Year 6 into 7 Application Process

 Parent/carers who would like help applying online for a secondary school place they can come to one of the drop-in sessions outlined below for support with their online application.

-- Places are allocated form waiting lists and appeals from March to July 2020
+- Places are allocated from waiting lists and appeals from March to July 2021

 Anybody who is still having difficulty with completing an application online can contact the Admissions Team on 0113 222 4414 to access individual support including alternative methods of application if required.

 WE WILL OFFER PLACES TO CHILDREN IN THE FOLLOWING ORDER OF PRIORITY:

 Children with a statement of special educational needs will be admitted to the school named on their statement or education health care plan

 - Children in public care or fostered under an arrangement made by the local authority. (see note 2)